gax1985/NSCC/NSCC/Network Security/Oct. 11th - Network Security.md

 He is showing us the 0,12 wrapper

-He will terll us when to use a straoight through cable or a crossover cable
+He will tell us when to use a straight through cable or a crossover cable

-These VLANS cannot talk to each other because they are serparated.
+These VLANS cannot talk to each other because they are separated.

 Now, he will configure them to talk to each other via *Routing*

-The **ROuter** will give the ability for the two VLANs to talk to each other
+The **Router** will give the ability for the two VLANs to talk to each other

 Grab a router, 4331